zcabbub/tokenomics/Ocean/Ocean.md

 ```

-- **data providers** (liquidity providers-LPs/stakers)
+- **data providers** (liquidity providers - LPs/stakers)
-	- ?mitigate rug-pulling()
-- **data consumers** (buyers)
+	-
-	- *Buy*:
+- **buyers**
 	1. connects wallet
 	2. they already have some OCEAN
 	3. click 'buy'
 	4. Metamask asks for confirmation to swap OCEAN tokens for  1.0 datatokens
 	5. the swap happens *on-chain*
-	- *Consume*:
+- **consumers**
 	1. connects wallet
 	2. go to the dataset page corresponding to the datatoken you own
 	3. click 'Use'
 		- downloaded dataset
 				- *Problem*: privacy
 		- results of bringing compute-to-data
+				- *Problem*: not done yet

 ```ad-question
 title: why swap for 1.0 datatokens?